We run seminars to help people understand guardianship and administration.

 Guardians and administrators are trusted people who make decisions for people who have a disability.

-This seminar is aimed at industry professionals in the areas of aged care, hospitals, mental health, allied health and social work fields.
+The seminars are for people working in aged care, hospitals, mental health, allied health and social work.

-The purpose is to provide you with an understanding of the role VCAT, OPA and State Trustees hold in providing guardianship and administration services to vulnerable Victorians.
+The seminar gives you an understanding of the role the Victorian Civil and Administrative Tribunal (VCAT), the Office of the Public Advocate (OPA) and State Trustees have in providing guardianship and administration services to vulnerable Victorians.

-The sessions are held quarterly and will run for up to 90 minutes with time for questions and general discussion.
+We run a seminar every quarter.
+They go for up to 90 minutes, with time for questions and general discussion.

-If you would like State Trustees news and product updates, select the “Subscribe” tick box below
+If you would like to receive State Trustees news and product updates, select the ‘Subscribe’ tick box below.